Interactive Simulations with JSPlotly

 Suggestion:

-1. Display the points overlapping or not overlapping the adjustment line.
-For overlap, choose "showPoints = true" and "showLine = true";
+1. Show the points overlaid or not with the fitted line.
+For overlay, choose "mostrarPontos = true" and "mostrarReta = true";

-2. Change the data and perform a new adjustment to obtain other parameters of the line.
+2. Change the data and perform a new fit, to obtain other line parameters.

 Context:

-In some situations, linear adjustment does not provide an adequate trend for modeling experimental data, which leads to the use of other models, such as exponential, hyperbolic, logarithmic, power, and polynomial.
-Polynomial trends are common in natural phenomena, with mathematical treatment of data occurring by different methods, such as simple sums, least squares, or linear algebra.
-Here is an example of polynomial regression with adjustable degrees in the code.
+In some situations, the linear fit does not provide an adequate trend for modeling experimental data, which calls for the use of other models, such as exponential, hyperbolic, logarithmic, power, and polynomial.
+Polynomial trends are common in natural phenomena, with mathematical treatment of the data occurring through different methods, such as simple summations, least squares, or linear algebra.
+Below is an example of polynomial regression with degrees adjustable in the code.

-Error minimization for the polynomial curve is obtained by generalized least squares regression and application of the Vandermonde matrix, as follows.
+Error minimization for the polynomial curve is obtained by a generalized least-squares regression, and application of the Vandermonde matrix, as follows.

-To find the coefficients \(\beta\) that minimize the quadratic error, solve the linear system in sequence:
+To find the coefficients \(\beta\) that minimize the squared error, the linear system is solved in sequence:

 \[ \boldsymbol{\beta} = (X^T X)^{-1} X^T \mathbf{y} \]